lhalloran/Gravi4GW/README.md

 Gravi4GW (pronounced *Gra-vee-for-ground-wa-ter*) is a python tool that enables the calculation of the conversion factor between changes in gravity (&Delta;g) as measured using time-lapse gravimetry and changes in groundwater storage (GWSC).
 The tool calculates &beta;, the rate of change in gravity as groundwater storage changes (dg/dh) in units of &mu;Gal/m<sub>H2O</sub> (=1 x 10<sup>-8</sup> s<sup>-2</sup>).

 Basic intended uses are:
-- Conversion of measured &Delta;g data to equivalent GWSC in terms of equivalent free water column height in meters.
+- Conversion of measured &Delta;g data to GWSC in terms of equivalent free water column height in meters.
 - Creation of maps of &beta; to target gravimetric field work.
 - Uncertainty analysis in hydrogeological time-lapse gravimetry studies.